tiiuae/ghaf-infra/docs/nixos-anywhere.md

 ## Example: NixOS on azure

 This section covers applying the bootstrap configuration from this repository on an azure VM.
-However, the instructions from this section are written such that it should be easy to apply the example on other environments too.
+However, the instructions from this document are written such that it should be easy to apply them on other environments too.

 For the sake of example, we will modify the `template-azure-x86_64-linux` configuration defined in [templates/targets.nix](../hosts/templates/targets.nix) and imported in the main [flake.nix](../flake.nix):